Search this site

 • Second stage burn: The Rutherford engine ignites, and the second stage burns for approximately 6 minutes, reaching an altitude of around 200 km.

-• Payload deployment: The payload is deployed from the second stage, and the kick stage (if equipped) performs its initial burn to circularize the orbit.
+• Payload deployment: The payload is deployed from the second stage (and the kick stage if equipped, performs its initial burn to circularize the orbit)

 • Orbit insertion: The Electron’s GNC system ensures the payload reaches its intended orbit.

-The Electron's Kick stage deployed Strix into its target orbit 574 kilometers above Earth about 54.5 minutes after launch, according to Rocket Lab.
+Rocket Lab launched the company's last mission for the year 2024 on Dec.
+21, during which the Electron's Kick stage deployed Strix -- a private Earth-imaging radar satellite for Japanese company Synspective -- into its target orbit 574 kilometers above Earth about 54.5 minutes after launch, according to Rocket Lab.

 🗨 Chat Hotfeed Video